2015 Tonsa bombing

-On 14 October 2015, a suicide bombing killed at least 7 people and injured thirteen others in Taunsa Sharif, Punjab, Pakistan.
-The attack took place inside the political office of Pakistan Muslim League (N) MNA Sardar Amjad Farooq Khan Khosa, who was not present.
+On 14 October 2015, a suicide bombing killed at least 7 people and injured thirteen others in Tonsa, Punjab, Pakistan.
+The attack took place inside the political office of Pakistan Muslim League – Nawaz (PML–N) MNA Sardar Amjad Farooq Khan Khosa, who was not present.
 Sardar Khosa, who was attending a meeting in Islamabad, said he did not receive any threat or alert prior to the blast.
 A Tehrik-i-Taliban Pakistan splinter group, Jamaat-ul-Ahrar, claimed responsibility for the attack.